followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/DataExpressionMixin/1 Configuration/valueExpr.md

 ===========================================================================

 <!--shortDescription-->
 Specifies which data field provides unique values to the widget's [value]({basewidgetpath}/Configuration/#value).
-When the data field is not set, the **value** is the entire data object.
 <!--/shortDescription-->

 <!--fullDescription-->
+Always set this option if the [dataSource]({basewidgetpath}/Configuration/#dataSource) contains objects.
 Alternatively, you can specify the [key](/Documentation/ApiReference/Data_Layer/CustomStore/Configuration/#key) in the store.

 #include uiwidgets-ref-valueExpr-functionnote